harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/sto-workflows-overview.md

 ### Extraction workflows in STO

-Extraction scans are a sub-category of orchestrated scans.
+Extraction scans are a sub-category of orchestration scans.
 Instead of running a scan, the Security step pulls issues from an external source.
-Specifically, you configure the Security Step to download from the external tool rather than running an orchestrated scan.
+Specifically, you configure the Security Step to download from the external tool rather than running an orchestration scan.
 This workflow is supported for scanners that support downloading results via an API endpoint.

 ![](../static/sto-workflows-overview-04.png)